arnested/emacs_drush/README.txt

-This project consists of a few Drush utilities for making the daily life of Emacs users easier.
+This project consists of Drush utilities for making the daily life of Emacs users easier.

 Currently the project provides two new Drush commands: